dapr/proposals/20260304-CR-mcpserver.md

 **Compatibility:**
 - No changes required to existing Dapr resources
 - Works in both Kubernetes mode and standalone (self-hosted) mode
+- daprd starts successfully when the `MCPServer` CRD is not installed; the absence of the CRD is treated as "no MCPServer resources" and produces no startup error (same behaviour expected of `HTTPEndpoint` and `Resiliency`)

 ---